Music of Venezuela: Pop and rock

-Franco De Vita emerged in the 1980s as one of Venezuela’s most influential artists, blending melodic pop with rock elements.
+Franco De Vita emerged in the 1980s as one of Venezuela's most influential artists, blending melodic pop with rock elements.
 He released his self-titled debut album Franco De Vita in 1984, followed by Fantasía (1986), Al Norte del Sur (1988), and Extranjero (1990).
 Throughout this period, he gained widespread recognition with hits such as Un Buen Perdedor, Te Amo, and Louis, which became staples across Latin America.
-His success extended beyond Venezuela, reaching major markets like Mexico, Colombia, and Argentina, as well as Spain and Italy, where his music resonated with audiences.
+His success extended beyond Venezuela, reaching major markets like Mexico, Colombia, and Argentina, as well as Spain and Italy.

 In the late 1990s and early 2000s, De Vita continued to release commercially successful albums, including Nada Es Igual (1999) and Stop (2004).
 These albums produced chart-topping singles such as Si Tú No Estás, Tú de Qué Vas, and Si La Ves, further cementing his status as a leading figure in Latin pop.
-His ability to craft heartfelt lyrics and memorable melodies allowed him to maintain a strong presence in the Latin America for decades.
+His ability to craft heartfelt lyrics and memorable melodies allowed him to maintain a strong presence in Latin America for decades.